Language Teaching Studies (LTS) Masters of Arts in the Department of Linguistics

-This unique MA track, housed within the Department of Linguistics, provides a solid foundation in the principles of second language acquisition and pedagogy while allowing specialization in teaching one or more languages.
+This unique MA program, housed within the Department of Linguistics, provides a solid foundation in the principles of second language acquisition and pedagogy while allowing specialization in teaching one or more languages.
 Many of our students specialize in teaching English, or in English and an additional language, but a certain percentage focus only on a language other than English.
 Applicants to the program should already have the expected proficiency in the target language(s) typically required for teaching positions in the language(s).

 This rich linguistic diversity is possible through collaboration with the American English Institute (AEI) as well as through links to other departments and organizations at the University of Oregon, such as the East Asian Languages & Literatures Department (EALL), the Romance Languages Department, the Yamada Language Center, the Center for Applied Second Language Studies (CASLS) and its Chinese Flagship Program, and the Northwest Indian Languages Institute (NILI), among others.
 One of the primary goals of the program is to prepare leaders in language teacher education, both domestically and internationally.
 The program is particularly sensitive to the changing needs of the language learner in this era of globalization, technological development, and internationalization.